ntate6630/SC126-running-CP-M-at-36864-MHz/README.md

 # SC126-running-CPM-at-36864-MHz
-Code to change register settings to double CPU clock speed and alter UART0 and UART1 config.
+Code to change register settings to double CPU clock speed and alter WAIT states and UART0 and UART1 config.

 Assmbled with the Z180 assembler and linker from the Hightech C toolchain for CP/M